By Dr. Jim Dahle, WCI Founder

 Luckily, these mistakes pale in comparison to financial errors made by some of our colleagues.
-A recent thread on Sermo revealed a lot of the big financial mistakes other physicians have made before you, and I've detailed them below in this and the other 3 posts in this series:
+A 2011 thread on Sermo, a physician-only forum, revealed 175 of the biggest financial mistakes other physicians have made before you, and I've detailed them below.

 Consider this a financial “Morbidity and Mortality Conference.”
-Painful to listen to sometimes, but better than having to make each mistake on your own.
+It is painful to listen to sometimes, but it's better than making each mistake on your own.
 Add your experiences as a comment at the end of this post.

 Doctors' Biggest Financial Mistakes